-In 1908 schoolteacher Oswald Frantz and his wife built a campground that offered families an affordable alternative to expensive hotels.
-The campground was such a success that Frantz gave up teaching in 1919 and opened a forty-room hotel on the island, complete with a dance hall, live music and other recreational activities.
+Then in 1908 schoolteacher Oswald Frantz and his wife built a campground on the island that offered New Jersey families an affordable alternative to expensive hotels.
+The campground was such a huge success that Frantz gave up teaching in 1919 and opened a forty-room hotel on the island, complete with a dance hall, live music and other recreational activities.
 In 1921 he purchased the beach and built a boardwalk along it.
-1925 brought a major milestone for Sherwood's Island: the opening of the Wildcat roller coaster.
-By today's standards, its eighty-foot drop is tame, but at the time it was built, the $50,000 ride drew large crowds to the area.
+A major milestone in Sherwood's Island history occurred in 1925 with the opening of the Wildcat roller coaster.
+By today's standards, its eighty-foot drop is considered tame, but at the time it was built, the $50,000 ride drew large crowds of thrill-seekers to the area.

-Sherwood's Island Amusement Park, as it was soon called, continued to grow throughout the Roaring twenties, the Depression-era thirties and the post-war forties.
+Sherwood's Island Amusement Park, as it came to be called, continued to grow throughout the Roaring Twenties, the Depression-era thirties and the post-war forties.
 Since space on the island was limited, many new rides were built in close proximity to existing ones, and some were even placed directly above or below others.
 Such was the case with the dark water ride, the Lost River, which was built directly underneath the Wildcat roller coaster.

 In 1948 Oswald Frantz sold the park, although the new owners kept him on as a manager until his death in 1955.
-Under its new management, Sherwood's Island continued operating until 1983 when a fire started in the Lost River and spread to the roller coaster.
-Although no one was seriously injured, the loss of two popular rides, rising insurance rates and dwindling attendance made bankruptcy inevitable.
+Under new ownership, Sherwood's Island continued operating until 1983 when yet another fire started in the Lost River and spread to the roller coaster.
+Although no one was seriously injured, the loss of two popular rides, coupled with rising insurance rates and dwindling attendance made bankruptcy inevitable.
 Finally, on Labor Day 1983, Sherwood's Island Amusement Park closed its gates forever.

 * * *

 Shawn McClure and his friends jumped over the fence and snuck onto the grounds of the old Sherwood's Island Amusement Park.
 In the twenty years since the park had closed, a horde of teens scaled the same fence and explored the ruins within its boundaries.
-The buildings and concession stands were boarded up, and although some of the smaller rides had been disassembled and sold to traveling carnivals, the more stationary rides--though not operational--remained.
-The Aero-jets were still suspended two feet above the ground by their wire cables, a smiling skeleton stood ready to greet non-existent riders at the entrance to the fun house and the cars were still waiting in the station to take thrill seekers up the eighty-foot hill of the Wildcat.
+The buildings and concession stands were boarded up, and although some of the smaller rides had been disassembled and sold to traveling carnivals, the more stationary ones—though not operational—remained.
+The Aero-jets were still suspended two feet above the ground by their wire cables, a smiling skeleton stood ready to greet non-existent riders at the entrance to the fun house and the cars were faithfully waiting in the station to take intrepid passengers up the eighty-foot hill of the Wildcat.

-"This place gives me the creeps," Maya remarked as she walked along the dark, deserted midway.
+"This place gives me the creeps," Maya Borman remarked as she walked along the dark, deserted midway.

-"Why are all these buildings and rides still here?" asked Shawn's best friend, Stu.
+"Why are all these buildings and rides still here?" asked Shawn's best friend, Stu Winwood.

 "My dad says that the owners can't find a buyer for the property," Shawn explained.
 "Nobody wants to live out on the island; it's too far from the interstate."

 "I hope they never sell it," Stu declared.
-"My older brother and his friends used to row out here and party just like we do, and I'll bet my younger brother will do the same when he's older."
+"My older brother and his friends used to row out here and party just like we do, and I'll bet my younger brother will do the same when he's our age."

-The teenagers walked past the old hot dog stand--now covered with twenty years worth of graffiti--and headed toward the beach, which was liberally dotted with litter, cigarette butts and beer cans.
-Stu opened the brown paper bag he was carrying and took out two six-packs of Budweiser, a bag of potato chips and a pack of Newports.
+The teenagers walked past the old hot dog stand—now covered with twenty years worth of graffiti—and headed toward the beach, which was liberally dotted with food wrappers, cigarette butts and beer cans.
+Stu opened the grocery bag he was carrying and took out two six-packs of Budweiser and a pack of Newports.

-After an hour or so of partying, Shawn and Maya headed up toward the roller coaster station.
+After an hour of partying, Shawn and Maya set out for the roller coaster station.
 They had to clear away spider webs and fallen leaves in order to sit in one of the Wildcat's old cars.